 Dog bites can also easily injure or tear nerves and tendons, not to mention lacerate flesh.
 The bite or wound area can become infected if not properly tended to.

-This way, you can contact an Ohio dog bite attorney at Slater and Zurz with the correct information so that they can facilitate potential recourse efficiently.
+This way, you can contact a dog bite lawyer at Slater and Zurz with the correct information so that they can facilitate potential recourse efficiently.

 Step 3.
 Put a File of Pertinent Information Together for an Attorney

 Any important documents such as photos, notes about the incident, medical treatments and documents, owners of dogs, addresses of dog owners, etc. All of this information is what you will need to make a claim.
-Slater and Zurz attorneys will need to know this information to put together a solid case against the dog owner’s home insurance company.
+Slater and Zurz’s dog bite lawyers will need to know this information to put together a solid case against the dog owner’s home insurance company.
 Without this information, it won’t be easy to make your claim effectively.

 The more information they have, the better and easier it will be for them to serve you.
-Slater and Zurz attorneys can help get the compensation you deserve and will need for medical care, injuries, pain, and suffering, potential loss of job and income, etc.
+Slater and Zurz dog bite lawyers can help get the compensation you deserve and will need for medical care, injuries, pain, and suffering, potential loss of job, and income, etc.